AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

 This circuit will pop the request from the stack, comparing the hash with that of the current function call.

-The preimage of the hash encompasses:
+The preimage of the hash contains:

 - Contract address.
 - Function data.